Treatment algorithm

 desmopressin

-Treatment is with parenteral or oral desmopressin (a synthetic, long-acting analog of arginine vasopressin [AVP], also known as DDAVP).
+Treatment is with parenteral or oral desmopressin (a synthetic, long-acting analogue of arginine vasopressin [AVP], also known as DDAVP).

-Treatment is started at the lowest possible dose, with subsequent dose titration based upon clinical and biochemical response.[64]
+To minimise the risk of hyponatraemia, treatment should be started at the lowest possible dose, with subsequent dose titration based upon clinical status and serum sodium level.[65]

 Primary options